Report: 6 officers in students' arrests violated policy

 MURFREESBORO, Tenn.
-(AP) — An internal police investigation has found that six of the 10 officers involved in arresting elementary students at a school in Tennessee the violated their department’s policies.
+(AP) — An internal police investigation has found that six of the 10 officers involved in arresting elementary students at a school in Tennessee violated their department’s policy.

 Murfreesboro police arrested four children at Hobgood Elementary School and took them away — two in handcuffs — to a juvenile detention center in April after accusing them of being involved in some off-campus bullying weeks before.
 The charges were dropped in June.